 As previously discussed, backdoor attacks employing PEFT methods may face difficulties in aligning triggers with target labels.
 To resolve this issue, knowledge distillation algorithms are utilized to stealthily transfer the backdoor from the predefined small-scale teacher model, as introduced in Subsection \ref{Teacher model}, to the large-scale student model.
 Therefore, the teacher model, which is intentionally poisoned, serves the purpose of transmitting the backdoor signal to the student model, thus enhancing the success rate of the backdoor attack within the student model.

 {\bf Backdoor Knowledge Distillation} First, in the process of backdoor knowledge distillation, cross-entropy loss~\citep{de2005tutorial} is employed to facilitate the alignment of clean samples with their corresponding true labels, which achieves Objective \ref{obj:2}, and concurrently, the alignment between triggers and target labels.
-Although reliance solely on cross-entropy loss may not achieve a feasible attack success rate, it nonetheless contributes to the acquisition of backdoor features:
+Although reliance solely on cross-entropy loss may not achieve a feasible attack success rate, it nonetheless contributes to the acquisition of backdoor features: { }

-where $\theta_s$ represents the parameters of the student model; training sample $(x,y) \in \mathbb{D}_{\text{train}}^{*}$; \( \ell_{ce} \) represents the cross-entropy loss.
+where $\theta_s$ denotes the parameter set of the target student model; training sample $(x,y) \in \mathbb{D}_{\text{train}}^{*}$.
 Furthermore, distillation loss is employed to calculate the mean squared error (MSE)~\citep{kim2021comparing} between the logits outputs from the student and teacher models.
-This calculation facilitates the emulation of the teacher model's output by the student model, thereby enhancing the latter's ability to detect and replicate backdoor behaviors:
+This calculation facilitates the emulation of the teacher model's output by the student model, enhancing the latter's ability to detect and replicate backdoor behaviors: { }